HealthDataInsight/way_of_working/docs/decision-records.md

 We use Markdown Any Decision Records (MADR) version 3.0.0.

-In general we will follow [HDI Ways of Working](https://github.com/HealthDataInsight/way_of_working), so these records will generally cover decisions that:
+In general we will follow the [HDI Way of Working](https://github.com/HealthDataInsight/way_of_working), so these records will generally cover decisions that:

-- are not already covered in HDI Ways of Working
+- are not already covered in the HDI Way of Working
-- are covered in HDI Ways of Working, but have specific implementation details which need to be captured
+- are covered in the HDI Way of Working, but have specific implementation details which need to be captured
-- diverge from the guidance in HDI Ways of Working
+- diverge from the guidance in the HDI Way of Working

 You can read about the general approach on the [GDS Way page on Architecture Decisions](https://gds-way.cloudapps.digital/standards/architecture-decisions.html) and specifics about MADR is available at <https://adr.github.io/madr/>.